What is Media Bias/Fact check?

 Does Media Bias/Fact Check have any employees?

-Yes and no. At the moment we have three volunteers who perform source research and assist in fact checking.
-We hope to be able to offer pay for their services in the future as the website grows.
+Yes and no. At the moment, we have five volunteers who perform source research and writing and assist in fact-checking.

 Who funds Media Bias/Fact Check?